HERMITAGE PIANO TRIO,

 Dr. Neil Stannard, Vice President

-University of Southern California, The Juilliard School, Hochschule für Music, Berlin, University of Arizona, tenured professor of Piano, University of Texas, El Paso.
+University of Southern California, The Juilliard School, Hochschule für Music, Berlin, University of Arizona, tenured professor of Piano at University of Texas, El Paso.
 International collaborative concert pianist: Great Performers at Lincoln Center, Vienna Festival, Berlin Festival, Tage Neue Musik, Newport Festival, Carnegie Hall, Kennedy Center, Moscow Conservatory, Tchaikovsky Hall, et al.

 Frank Moore, Secretary